FRP Bars in Construction-1

 1. FRP bars have exceptional tensile strength.
 The continuous length of reinforcing fibers gives the pultruded product exceptional tensile strength.

 2. Pultruded fiberglass bars maintain their shapes in humid or high-heat conditions.
 FRP bars can be up to 30% lighter than aluminum and 70% lighter than steel.
-At equal weight It is just as strong if not stronger than steel and is significantly less likely to be dented or deformed than metals used in construction.
+At equal weight, it is just as strong, if not stronger than steel, and is significantly less likely to be dented or deformed than metals used in construction.
 As pultruded fiberglass bars are lightweight and durable, they are easy to handle and transport.

 3. Pultruded products will require less heavy equipment than steel or wood during transportation and storage.
 In addition, they are impact-resistant and can retain their shapes upon impact.